maodi1229/mysqltdevault/README.md

 MYSQL Community Edition plugin - enable Transparent Data Encryption (TDE).

-Communicates with HashiCorp Vault for back end storage.
+Master Key storage method： Communicates with HashiCorp Vault for backend storage.

 You can use the compiled files directly, or you can use the source code to make changes and then compile your own plugin!